dairycultist/natsucraft/README.md

   - Glowcaps (mushroom that glows when placed)
   - Jungle wood
   - Ornate sandstone (lapis and glowsap)
-- Exploration
+- Worldgen/exploration
   - Updated rainforest biome (previously was just a forest that spawned big oak trees more often)
   - Updated forest biome (inspired by The Aether/Deep Aether)
     - Grows mushrooms (including glowcaps)
     - Some tree logs are glowsap ore
   - Updated desert biome
-    - Desert shrine (dungeon?)
+    - Desert shrine (featuring an underground dungeon)
 - Mob skin variants (I like the Deep Aether's pastel quails)
   - Chickens (also they have tails now)
 - Idle regen